-Join us for an evening of stories told from the heart by people in our community who love the land.
-This annual event is a crowd-pleaser and will leave you with a sense of gratitude about this beautiful region you call home.
+Join us each spring for an evening of stories told from the heart by people in our community who love the land.
+This annual event is a crowd-pleaser and will leave you with a deeper sense of gratitude about this beautiful region you call home.
 The event is free and open to all, with donations to defray costs gratefully accepted.

 Please email Anne McBride or call her at 603-357-0600, ext.
 102.